-- What were the objectives of the sustainable investments that the financial product partially made and how did the sustainable investment contribute to such objectives? - (I) The Fund's sustainable investments will contribute to either environmental or social objectives, or both.
+What were the objectives of the sustainable investments that the financial product partially made and how did the sustainable investment contribute to such objectives?

+(1) The Fund's sustainable investments will contribute to either environmental or social objectives, or both.
 Where the objective relates to the environment, the investment will contribute to at least one of the following objectives: climate change mitigation, climate change adaptation, the sustainable use and protection of water and marine resources, the transition to a circular economy, pollution prevention and control, and the protection and restoration of biodiversity and ecosystems.
 Where the objective relates to social matters, the investment will contribute to social objectives in line with one of the Sustainable Development Goals.
 [The objectives of the sustainable investments may vary from time to time depending on the specific activity or investment.
+No specific environmental or social objective is being targeted, from those listed above.]

+(2) Sustainable Investment Methodology

-No specific environmental or social objective is being targeted, from those listed above.] - (2) Sustainable Investment Methodology a positive contribution to both. abrdn use the six environmental objectives of the Taxonomy to inform Environmental contributions, including (1) climate change mitigation, (2) climate change adaptation, (3) sustainable use and protection of water and marine resources, (4) transition to a circular economy, (5) pollution prevention and control, and (6) protection and restoration of biodiversity and ecosystems.
+The objective of the sustainable investment is to make a contribution to solving an environmental or social challenge, in addition to not causing significant harm, and being well governed.
+Each sustainable investment may make a contribution to Environmental or Social issues.
+In fact, many companies will make a positive contribution to both. abrdn use the six environmental objectives of the Taxonomy to inform Environmental contributions, including (1) climate change mitigation, (2) climate change adaptation, (3) sustainable use and protection of water and marine resources, (4) transition to a circular economy, (5) pollution prevention and control, and (6) protection and restoration of biodiversity and ecosystems.
 In addition, abrdn use the 17 Sustainable Development Goals and their sub-goals to supplement the EU Taxonomy topics and provide a framework for considering Social objectives